molgenis/molgenis/docs/guide-groups-roles.md

   * Plugins
     * Search all
     * Job overview

 **Editor**:
-* You can edit data in the group
+* Can edit data in the group
-* You get access to the following plugins:
+* Gets access to the following plugins:
   * Import Data
     * Advanced importer
   * Navigator